marcodifresco/german-notes/README.md

 # Marco Di Fresco's personal German notes
 Welcome to the repository for my German's notes.

+I have been studying German at [Klubschule Migros](https://www.klubschule.ch/) from March 2022 to July 2023 and then at NewPlacement Academy on June 2024.

-I am studying German at [Klubschule Migros](https://www.klubschule.ch/) in Zurich and I am taking these notes during class to help myself in learning the language.
+and I am taking these notes during class to help myself in learning the language.

 To use my notes: